 4. Spying Parts of Speech Board Game

 Grammar is an important part of writing.
-You want your kids to write in language that is easy to understand.
+You want your kids to have written language skills that make their writing easy to understand.

-To help them get a better handle on the parts of speech they’ll use as they write, play this educational writing board game.
+This educational board game helps them get a better handle on the parts of speech they’ll use as they write.

 How to Play

-This game has several different levels of play, so it’ll work for a nice range of kids.
+This game has several different levels of play, so it’ll work for a large range of ages.
 It’s recommended for two or three players, from age 7 and up.
 I’ve found it’s great for second graders on up.

 As you go around the board and complete the challenges, you’ll earn points.
 The game ends when one player reaches 15 points.